 Michigan Dining jobs also offer students training and opportunities to manage people in a large organization with the guidance of peers and professionals.
 Unlike off-campus businesses, Michigan Dining manages its student staff with a learning-centered style at all its dining halls, markets, and cafes.

 Dining employees work in a fast-paced environment and develop an ability to stay calm, think on their feet, and deliver excellent service.
-Students earn a starting wage of $9/hour, choose their schedules, eat a free meals during their shifts, and get guaranteed time off during breaks and flexibility around exam time.
+Students earn a starting wage of $11/hour, choose their schedules, eat a free meal when they work a shift, get guaranteed time off during breaks and flexibility around exam time.

 “We provide a low-risk environment for students to learn how to function in the workplace.
-We have many growth opportunities for engaged, committed workers,” said Fireside Cafe’ Manager Michael DeVries, who launched the newly renovated eatery at Pierpont Commons on North campus.
+We have many growth opportunities for engaged, committed workers,” said Markley Dining Manager Michael DeVries.

 An inconvenient commute to an off-campus job led DeVries to consider joining Michigan Dining as a first-year student in 2005, and he decided to stay on after being promoted through the ranks.
-Ten years later, DeVries is part of a team that recently earned the industry’s highest accolade for a marketplace retail concept at a large school.
+Ten years later, DeVries is part of a team at Markley that has been recognized as the “hidden gem” of campus Dining.

 “There is a lot of room for growth in Michigan Dining if you are knowledgeable, innovative, and willing to work hard,” said DeVries.